 Though suppliers have full responsibility for removing a faulty product from the marketplace, the safety of products is a shared responsibility throughout the distribution chain.
-Recalls which are not handled correctly can place consumers at risk, and impose large and unnecessary costs on the companies involved and leave them liable to legal action.
+Recalls that are not handled correctly can place consumers at risk, and impose large and unnecessary costs on the companies involved and leave them liable to legal action.

-ProductRecallnz is New Zealand’s new efficient online solution for recalling or withdrawing products from the food, grocery and liquor sector.
-Companies which have registered for the service have at their fingertips a fast, easy-to-use tool to notify their trading partners and (where applicable) the Ministry for Primary industries when a product must be pulled back from the supply chain.
+ProductRecallnz is New Zealand’s efficient online solution for recalling or withdrawing products from the food, grocery and liquor sector.
+Companies that have registered for the service have at their fingertips a fast, easy-to-use tool to notify their trading partners and (where applicable) the Ministry for Primary industries when a product must be pulled back from the supply chain.

 Both Foodstuffs and Progressive have declared ProductRecallnz as being the preferred method of managing recalls and withdrawals with their trading partners.

 To register or find out more information about ProductRecallnz click here

 Regulatory Requirements – Ministry for Primary Industries

 When a problem has been identified in a food product that has moved beyond the control of the manufacturer or importer and into the storage, distribution, retail, or consumer chain, the company concerned should notify MPI.
 This is best practice.

 For most companies operating under a Food Safety Programme or equivalent, their programme may state that they must notify MPI when conducting a food recall.

 The specifics of each food safety-related recall will vary.
 There are occasions where the food supplier will need to conduct a trade-level recall only or a full consumer-level recall.
 The decision for which one is best or appropriate is based on the particulars of each case.
 This should be determined by the operator in consultation with MPI.